slaff/ZendCliSkeleton/README.md

 - config/application.php --> to find an example of defining a new command
 - src/Example.php --> to find an example of a command handler

-You application as single file
+Your application as single file
 --------------------------------
 If you want to distribute your command line application and make it easier for your users then you can give them one stand-alone file to run with